Applied Communication Internship Overview:

 To discuss the program in more detail, please contact Melissa Johnston via email: email@example.com.

 To view information on an internship in the community, please visit the Community Internship Board.

 To apply for an community internship opportunity, please complete the Online Internship Application Form.

-To view information about interning in the UALR Communication Skill Center (CSC), please visit the CSC Internship Page, which has a separate internship application, as seen on this link.
+To view information about interning, volunteering, or completing work study in the UALR Communication Skill Center (CSC), please visit the CSC Opportunities Page, which has a separate application, as seen on this link.